 5. Mobile Application

-It’s crucial for a company like to Sonos to have a functional, reliable and a well-built mobile application since we have to use it quite often to control our speakers.
+It’s crucial for a company like Sonos to have a functional, reliable and well-built mobile application since we have to use it quite often to control our speakers.

-If the mobile app of Sonos is buggy, crashy and hard to use, it can lower the user experience that’ll cause a lot of trouble in the future.
+If the Sonos mobile app were buggy, crashy and hard to use, it could lower the user experience that would cause a lot of trouble in the future.
 So we need to be sure that Sonos’ app is intuitive and straightforward.